ideaconnect/pos-printer-pdf-generator/README.md

 # Open Source Promise

 Library will become open-source and available on Github in January 2026.

-It is possible to obtain source code with the enterprise license.
+This promise is not part of the license.

 # Support and troubleshooting